Cray-HPE/docs-csm/install/shcd_hmn_connections_rules.md

 Some conventions for this document:

-* All `Source` names from the SHCD are converted to lowercase before being processed by the CSI tool.
+- All `Source` names from the SHCD are converted to lowercase before being processed by the CSI tool.
-* Throughout this document, the field names from the `hmn_connections.json` file will be used to referenced values from the SHCD.
+- Throughout this document, the field names from the `hmn_connections.json` file will be used to referenced values from the SHCD.
-* Each device type has an example of how it is represented in the `HMN` tab of the SHCD, the `hmn_connections.json` file, and in SLS.
+- Each device type has an example of how it is represented in the `HMN` tab of the SHCD, the `hmn_connections.json` file, and in SLS.

 ## Compute node

 The `Source` field needs to match these conditions in order to be considered a compute node:

-* Has one of the following prefixes:
+- Has one of the following prefixes:

-  * `nid`
+  - `nid`
-  * `cn`
+  - `cn`

-* Ends with an integer that matches this regular expression: `(\d+$)`
+- Ends with an integer that matches this regular expression: `(\d+$)`

-  * This integer is the Node ID (NID) for the node
+  - This integer is the Node ID (NID) for the node
-  * Each node should have a unique NID value
+  - Each node should have a unique NID value

 For example, the following are valid `Source` field values for compute nodes:

-* `nid000001`
+- `nid000001`
-* `cn1`
+- `cn1`
-* `cn-01`
+- `cn-01`

 Depending on the type of compute node, additional rules may apply.
 Compute nodes in the follow sections will use the `nid` prefix.

-### Dense four node chassis - Gigabyte or Intel chassis
+### Dense four-node chassis - Gigabyte or Intel chassis

 > **`NOTE`** Apollo 2000 compute nodes are not currently supported by CSM.

 Air-cooled compute nodes are typically in a `2U` chassis that contains four compute nodes.
 Each of the compute nodes in the chassis gets its own row in the `HMN` tab, plus a parent row.

-* The value of the `SourceParent` field is used to group together the 4 nodes that are contained within the same chassis, and it is used to reference another row in the SHCD `HMN` tab.
+- The value of the `SourceParent` field is used to group together the four nodes that are contained within the same chassis, and it is used to reference another row in the SHCD `HMN` tab.
 The referenced `SourceParent` row is used to determine the rack slot that the compute nodes occupy.
-* The `SourceParent` row can be a Chassis Management Controller, which can be used to control devices underneath it.
+- The `SourceParent` row can be a Chassis Management Controller, which can be used to control devices underneath it.
 This device typically will have a connection to the HMN.
 A Gigabyte CMC is an example of a CMC.
 If a CMC is not connected to the HMN network, this will prevent CSM services from managing that device.
-* The `SourceParent` row can be a virtual parent that is used to group the compute nodes together symbolically into a chassis.
+- The `SourceParent` row can be a virtual parent that is used to group the compute nodes together symbolically into a chassis.
 It does not need to not have a connection to the HMN.

 The rack slot that a compute node occupies is determined by the rack slot of the `SourceParent`.
 The `SourceLocation` of the parent is the bottom unit number of the